The following payments shall be excluded as income for supplemental nutrition assistance program (SNAP):

 (F) Monies received and used for the care and maintenance of a third-party beneficiary who is not an assistance group member.
-If the intended beneficiaries of a single payment are both assistance group and non-assistance group members, any identifiable portion of the payment intended and used for the care and maintenance of the non-assistance group member shall be excluded.
-If the non-assistance group member's portion cannot be readily identified, the payment shall be evenly prorated among intended beneficiaries and the exclusion applied to the non-assistance group member's pro rata share or the amount actually used for the non-assistance group member's care and maintenance, whichever is less.
+When the intended beneficiaries of a single payment are both assistance group and non-assistance group members, any identifiable portion of the payment intended and used for the care and maintenance of the non-assistance group member shall be excluded.
+When the non-assistance group member's portion cannot be readily identified, the payment shall be evenly prorated among intended beneficiaries and the exclusion applied to the non-assistance group member's pro rata share or the amount actually used for the non-assistance group member's care and maintenance, whichever is less.

 (G) The earned income of any assistance group members who live with a natural, adoptive, or stepparent, or under the parental control of an assistance group member other than a parent, who are elementary or secondary school students, and who are seventeen years of age or younger.
 For purposes of this provision, an "elementary or secondary school student" is someone who attends classes to obtain a general equivalency diploma (GED) that are recognized, operated, or supervised by the student's state or local school district.
 The provision also applies to a student who attends elementary or secondary classes through a home-school program recognized or supervised by the student's state or local school district.
 This income is excluded even during temporary interruptions in school attendance due to semester or vacation breaks, provided the child's enrollment will resume following the break.
-If the child's earnings or the amount of work performed cannot be differentiated from that of other assistance group members, the total earnings shall be prorated equally among the working members and the child's pro rata share excluded.
-Individuals are considered children for this exclusion if they are under the parental control of another assistance group member.
-If an assistance group contains a student whose income is excluded and the student turns eighteen during the month of application, the student's earnings shall be excluded in the month of application and counted in the following month(s).
-If the student turns eighteen during the certification period, the student's income shall be excluded until the month following the month in which the student turns eighteen.
+When the child's earnings or the amount of work performed cannot be differentiated from that of other assistance group members, the total earnings shall be prorated equally among the working members and the child's pro rata share excluded.
+Individuals are considered children for this exclusion when they are under the parental control of another assistance group member.
+When an assistance group contains a student whose income is excluded and the student turns eighteen during the month of application, the student's earnings shall be excluded in the month of application and counted in the following month(s).
+When the student turns eighteen during the certification period, the student's income shall be excluded until the month following the month the student turns eighteen.

 (H) Money received in the form of a nonrecurring lump-sum payment, including, but not limited to, income tax refunds, rebates, or credits; retroactive lump-sum social security, SSI, public assistance, railroad retirement pension, the learning, earning and parenting (LEAP) program enrollment bonus payment, or other payment; retroactive lump-sum insurance settlements; refunds of security deposits on rental property or utilities; medical loss ratio rebates afforded under the Patient Protection and Affordable Care Act of 2010, Pub.
-L. No. 111-148 (03/2010); or prevention, retention and contingency (PRC) payments made to divert an assistance group from becoming dependent on cash assistance if the payment is not defined as assistance.
-Temporary assistance for needy families (TANF) non-recurrent, short term benefits are defined in 45 CFR 260.31(b)(1) (revised October 1, 2001).
+L. No. 111-148 ( 3/2010); or prevention, retention and contingency (PRC) payments made to divert an assistance group from becoming dependent on cash assistance when the payment is not defined as assistance.
+Temporary assistance for needy families (TANF) non-recurrent, short term benefits are defined in 45 C.F.R.260.31(b)(1) (revised October 1, 2001).
 These payments shall be counted as resources in the month received, unless specifically excluded from consideration as a resource by other federal laws.

 (I) Miscellaneous income exclusions.

-(1) Irregular income Any income in the certification period that is acquired too infrequently or irregularly to be reasonably anticipated, but not in excess of thirty dollars in a quarter.
+Any income in the certification period that is acquired too infrequently or irregularly to be reasonably anticipated, but not in excess of thirty dollars in a quarter.